lutang123/Data-Visualization-on-Happiness/README.md

 (tip: go down to the bottom of this page, and click Autoscale for the best view of the chart).

-#### for Tableau dashboard: in Happy Country Dashboard with Tableau.twb (need Tabeleau account to display)
+For dashboard: in the file of Happy Country Dashboard with Tableau.twb (need Tabeleau account to display)